bryantanderson/temporal-ui-server/README.md

 ## as they don't work well with CF argo tunnels

 To publish the docker image, first ensure you're logged into docker hub, using `docker login`
-- If this fails, you might need to get rid of the `creds` field from your `config.json` file in the Docker directory

-Setup buildx using `docker buildx create --use`
+- If this fails, you might need to get rid of the `creds` field from `~/.docker/config.json` Setup buildx using `docker buildx create --use`

 Build, tag, and push the image: